Days of the Jackal: Supacat’s HMT Vehicles

 Australia’s DoD confirms that they have ordered 31 SOVs, whose design is based upon the Supacat HMT.
 Australia’s version has been named the ‘Nary,’ in honor of SASR Warrant Officer Class Two David Nary, who died during a training operation in the Middle East in 2005.
 Australian DoD release.

-Oct 16/08: The Supacats are not designed for mine protection.
+Oct 16/08: Not mine.
+The Supacats are not designed for mine protection.
 UK MoD release:

 “It is with great sadness that the Ministry of Defence must confirm the death of Trooper James Munday, of 1 Troop, D Squadron, the Household Cavalry Regiment, on Wednesday 15 October 2008.
 Trooper Munday was serving as a Jackal driver on Operation HERRICK 8 when he was killed in action in Helmand province.
 His Troop was conducting a routine patrol approximately 23km north of Forward Operating Base Delhi when he was killed by a contact explosion [land mine].”